-Figure 5 shows an equivalent circuit of the analog input structure of the AD7813.
+Figure 5 shows an equivalent circuit of the analog input structure of the AD7819.
 The two diodes, D1 and D2, provide ESD protection for the analog inputs.
 Care must be taken to ensure that the analog input signal never exceeds the supply rails by more than 200 mV.
 This will cause these diodes to become forward biased and start conducting current into the substrate.
-The maximum current these diodes can conduct without causing irreversible damage to the part is 20 mA.
-The capacitor C2, in Figure 5, is typically about 4 pF and can be primarily attributed to pin capacitance.
+20 mA is the maximum current these diodes can conduct without causing irreversible damage to the part.
+The capacitor C2 is typically about 4 pF and can be primarily attributed to pin capacitance.
 The resistor R1 is a lumped component made up of the on resistance of a multiplexer and a switch.
 This resistor is typically about 125Ω .
 The capacitor C1 is the ADC sampling capacitor and has a capacitance of 3.5 pF.